kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_7/manual4_7.md

 `hostname -I` and go to http://<ip-address>:8080 from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp

-`app.py` is NOT meant to be viewed for solving this challenge

 Find the flag hidden in the file hosting web app.